allthroughthenight/allthroughthenight.github.io/_posts/2027-01-01-what-i-learned-this-year.md

 title: "What I Learned This Year - 2026"
 ---

+[guys you should read the bash manual](https://www.reddit.com/r/bash/comments/1quky48/guys_you_should_read_the_bash_manual/): An unfortunate mirror of a main Unix document.

+[I told my AI to read my emails.
+It stole $50k from my bank account.](https://www.linkedin.com/posts/patrick-dunlop-129767113_i-told-my-ai-to-read-my-emails-it-stole-activity-7423078216271126530-oTzi): An AI assistant with email access got tricked by a prompt-injection attack and quietly drained $50K from his accounts.

 [The Suck Is Why We’re Here](https://nik.art/the-suck-is-why-were-here/): The point of personal projects isn't to optimize them, it's about pushing through the suck so you can stay sharp.

 # Game Dev Hacks